+Tavera Has No Fear.
+Senor Tavera, president of the federal party, when the views of Father McKinnon two years ago. were brought to his attention, replied

+So much the better, as it will bring the

-"If the Catholic authorities are not will-The federal party may disintegrate after civil government is generally established in the Philippines, but the principles of peace under American sovereignty will not disintegrate.
-Senor Tavera asserted that the federalists who had relatives and friends among the prominent insurgent leaders were endeavoring by correspondence to induce them to surrender, although thus far without result.
+"If the Catholic authorities are not willing to accept it they are not patriotic The federal party may disintegrate after civil government is generally established in the Philippines, but the principles of peace under American sovereignty will not disintegrate.'

+Senor Tayera asserted that the federalists who had relatives and friends among the prominent insurgent leaders were endeavoring by correspondence to induce them to surrender, although thus far without result.
 Some employers of native labor allege that the natives are gathered by the federalists wholesale, without any explanation of the principles to which they are subscribing.
-Ordinarily the natives are easily led by their accustomed leaders, but the movement for peace with the United States has authority and great moment, and it is now generally understood and approved by MANILA, Feb.
-25 .- Chaplain Fitzgerald administered the oath of allegiance to 200 llocanos at a church in Vigan, February 22, and a parish priest, at Santa Catalina administered a similar oath to 700 natives.
-Lieulenant West, with a detachment of the crew of the gunboat Laguna de Bay, attacked 200 insurgents under Cabellos near Cavinia, province of Laguna.
+Ordinarily the natives are easily led by their accustomed leaders, but the movement for peace with the United States has authority and great moment, and it is now generally understood and approved by

+MANILA, Feb.
+25.-Chaplain Fitzgerald administered the oath of allegiance to 200 Ilocanos at a church in Vigan, February 22, and a parish priest at Santa Catalina administered a similar oath to 700 natives, February 24.

+Lieutenant West, with a detachment of the crew of the gunboat Laguna de Bay. attacked 200 insurgents under Cabellos near Cavinta, province of Laguna.
 After a hard fight of forty minutes, the insurgents were dispersed, losing six killed and fourteen captured.
 A detachment of the Forty-seventh volunteers encountered a body of insurgents in the province of Albay, killing eighteen and subsequently another body killing nine.
-The Americans had no A squad of the Eighteenth United States infantry surprised a band of ladrones at Moosin, island of Panay, killing six.
+The Americans had no

+A squad of the Eighteenth United States infantry surprised a band of ladrones at Moosin, island of Panay, killing six.
 The Americans captured five rifles.

-WILL MAINTAIN BOOK PRICES Leading Publishers Sign Agreement Not to Do Any More Cutting CHICAGO, Feb.
-25.-The Post today says Leading publishers of the country at last have reached a definite agreement upon cuts in book prices and their plan is to beagitating this matter since last summer and the report of its special committee for reform, which is comprehensive and far-reaching, has just been adopted and the signatures of all the leading publishers obtained to the agreement.
-This agreement, according to the Post agreed to maintain prices and central offices are to be established by the association to carry out its plans.
-ANSWERS HART'S COMPLAINT Italy's Representative in Pekin Informs Government of the Other Side of the Case.
+WILL MAINTAIN BOOK PRICES Leading Publishers Sign Agreement

+Not to Do Any More Cutting.

+CHICAGO, Feb.
+25.-The Post today says: Leading publishers of the country at last have reached a definite agreement upon the question of preventing demoralizing cuts in book prices and their plan is to become operative on all books published after May 1.
+The Publishers' association has been egitating this matter since last summer and the report of its special committee reform, which is comprehensive and far-reaching, has just been adopted and the signatures of all the leading publishers obtained to the agreement.

+This agreement, according to the Post includes a reduction of 25 per cent in the price of copyright books.
+Retail dealers he is generally supposed to have.
+Three publishers by the latter agreeing to sell bly four, will not stay by him forever. their own publications at retail pricess.
+To enforce the reforms the publishers have several tedious ballots they will feel that agreed to maintain prices and central offices are to be established by the association to carry out its plans.

+ANSWERS HART'S COMPLAINT

+Italy's Representative in Pekin Informs Government of the Other Side of the Case.

+ROME, Feb.
+25 .- An official communique relating to the occupation of ground for-merly belonging to the Chinese imperial customs in order to provide accommodations for the legations says: was decided last November to occupy land as compensation together with the other legations and exclusive of the ground water much more serious than he anticibeloning to Sir Robert Hart, Russia, the United States and Belgium occupied prem- formed tonight, on the best and most reises other than those used by the customs liable authority, that five of the eight re-